sajnikanth/vista_tech_blog/holmium_page_objects_and_more.md

 ## Using Holmium

+The above test is quite simple but not very maintainable because the CSS class names might change from release to release.
+Imagine having a comprehensive test suite with about 100 tests using these elements with the old class names; it can be time-consuming (and painful) to update each and every test!

-Things can get tricky when the test suite grows and then we notice that the class name has changed.
-That means every test using the old class name would have to be updated!
-This is where [Page Objects](https://code.google.com/p/selenium/wiki/PageObjects) help.
-The upshot is, page objects make it easier to maintain tests and reduces duplicate code.
+The trick is to keep concerns separate and this is where [Page Objects](https://code.google.com/p/selenium/wiki/PageObjects) help.
+The upshot is, Page Objects make it easier to maintain tests and reduces duplicate code.
+Did you also notice the browser being hardcoded in the test?
+This makes it difficult to reuse the same code for multiple browsers.

 Holmium helps create page objects quite easily.
+Simultaneously, it also supports passing the browser name as a  command line argument.

 Here&#39;s how the above test case can be re-written to use holmium page objects:

     from holmium.core import Page, Element, Elements, Locators import unittest